ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

     - **GU**: To get final grade VG, you need a VG grade on at least two subcourses.

     - **Chalmers**: The final grade is the average of the subcourse grades,
-      weighted by the size of the subcourse, rounded like this:
+      weighted by the size of the subcourse (3.5hp, 2.5hp, 1.5hp), rounded like this:

     | Weighted average | Final grade |
     |:----------------:|:-----------:|